filecoin-project/retrieval-load-testing/README.md

 Visit: `http://localhost:3000/` and navigate to the `k6 performance test` dashboard.

+Alternatively, a load test summary JSON file will also be created in the `/out` directory of the project.

 ## Developing Scripts

 During development, it might be easier to run scripts without the load testing setup that `loadtest.sh` provides.
 In this case, you can use the `runscript.sh` command to run any k6 script.